OCA/project/webhook_gitlab/README.rst

 #.
 Go to System Parameters
 #.
 Set a token in 'webhook_gitlab.authorization_token' parameter.
 #.
 Define url of the Odoo instance as 'web.base.url' parameter.
 #.
-Define url of the Gitlab instance as 'webhook_gitlab.gitlab_url' parameter.
+Define url of the Gitlab instance as 'webhook_gitlab.gitlab_token' + url parameter.
 #.
 Obtain personal token from Gitlab and define it as 'webhook_gitlab.gitlab_token' parameter.

 In Gitlab: